momesh/momesh.github.io/index.md

 ## MOMesh

-MOMesh is a community owned and operated wireless network, operating in Missouri.
+MOMesh is a community owned and operated wireless network in Missouri.

 We are just getting started.